wikistat/AI-Frameworks/README.md

 ### Objective

 You will be evaluated on your capacity of acting like a ***Data Scientist***, i.e.

-* Understand algorithm you haven't seen during course.
-* Being able to explain it clearly.
-* Make it run on an dataset to evaluate its performances.
-* Make it run on the appropriate tools (SPark?
-Cloud?
-GPu?)
+* Handle a new dataset and explore it.
+* Find a solution to address the defi's problem with a high score (above baseline).
+* Explain the choosen algorithm.
+* Write a complete pipeline to easily reproduce the results.
+* Justify the choice of the algorithms and the environment (CPU/GPU, Cloud etc..).
 * Share it and make your results easily reproducible (Git -  docker, conda environment.).

 ### Notations